Thursday, February 27, 2014

 More than undermining confidence in the fairness of the system, the incentives program supports a policy of cruelty -- sending asylum-seekers back to countries where they can face persecution, torture, imprisonment or worse.

-It also motivates UK Home Office to delay cases they think they might lose,
+It also motivates UK Home Office to delay cases they think they might lose, wasting taxpayers' money and other employees' time.

 Rewarding people for jeopardizing the lives of others must not be tolerated.
 Tell the Home Office to withdraw these cruel incentives at once.